betalgo/openai/Readme.md

     {
         ChatMessage.FromSystem("You are a helpful assistant."),
-        ChatMessage.FromUser("Who won the world series in 2020?"), ChatMessage.FromAssistance("The Los Angeles Dodgers won the World Series in 2020."), ChatMessage.FromUser("Where was it played?")
+        ChatMessage.FromUser("Who won the world series in 2020?"), ChatMessage.FromAssistant("The Los Angeles Dodgers won the World Series in 2020."), ChatMessage.FromUser("Where was it played?")
     },
     Model = Models.ChatGpt3_5Turbo,